Learn Working with Photoresistors (LDRs) on the Raspberry Pi with RNBO

 We'll start by exporting the following patcher to the Raspberry Pi target:

-$ sudo apt install liblo-dev
+$ sudo apt-get install python3-liblo python3-gpiozero

 Now create a file called RNBOPi_LDR.py by using nano or any other text editor you prefer